Italian political turmoil hits shares, bonds

-MILAN (Reuters) - Italian government bonds and shares dived on Monday after Silvio Berlusconi pulled the rug from under Enrico Letta’s coalition government by ordering five center-right ministers to quit.
+MILAN, Sept 30 (Reuters) - Italian government bonds and shares dived on Monday after Silvio Berlusconi pulled the rug from under Enrico Letta’s coalition government by ordering five centre-right ministers to quit.

 Berlusconi’s decision, which comes as the media tycoon is facing eviction from parliament after a tax fraud conviction, has left the euro zone’s third-largest economy without a functioning government.